 I have been creating photographic imagery for over 17 years.
 I mainly work in color with occasional forays into Black and White.
 I started out with a 35mm Nikon FM2 but I have embraced digital photography because of the immediacy and affordability that the technology offers.
 Whether film or digital, all of my images are created in camera.
 Their compositions have not been digitally altered.

 My photography reflects my desire to capture what I see.
 I begin with ideas like the view through a window, the unusual angles and scenes of urban life, the beauty of nature, or photographic experimentation.
-The results range from straightforward to the abstract.
+The results range from straightforward representation to the abstract.